Explore the region

 The parks

-The Parc du Rayol in Canadel-sur-Mer is a remarkable garden that showcases the richness of Mediterranean flora.
-Visitors can walk around and admire a wide variety of exotic plants.
+The Parc du Rayol in Canadel-sur-Mer is a remarkable garden that highlights the richness of Mediterranean flora.
+Visitors can walk there and admire a wide variety of exotic plants

 The La Londe Zoological Garden offers an immersive experience with a variety of animals.
-Visitors will have the opportunity to get up close to local and exotic wildlife, while enjoying a natural setting.
+Visitors will have the opportunity to get closer to local and exotic wildlife, while enjoying a natural setting.